-In Ohio, a DUI is called an OVI.
-There are two types of Ohio OVI offenses: (1) OVI Impaired and (2) OVI Per Se.
+To begin, the state of Ohio calls a DUI an OVI.
+Furthermore, there are two types of Ohio OVI offenses: (1) OVI Impaired and (2) OVI Per Se.

-This charge means you are charged with driving under the influence.
-On your ticket this may be marked ORC 4511.19(A)(1)(a) (or a municipal ordinance).
+This means you are charged with driving under the influence.
+This may appear on your ticket as ORC 4511.19(A)(1)(a) (or a municipal ordinance).

-It is not unusual for someone to be charged with both this offense and an OVI Per Se in the same case or arrest.
+It is not unusual for someone to face both this offense and an OVI Per Se in the same case or arrest.
 A person who does not submit to a breath test or other chemical test can still be charged or convicted under the OVI impaired offense.

 Ohio OVI Per Se

-If you take a breath test you will be charged with OVI Per Se if you tested with a Blood Alcohol Concentration of .08 or Higher, you will face charges for an OVI Per Se.
+If you take a breath test, and you tested with a Blood Alcohol Concentration of .08 or Higher, you will face charges for an OVI Per Se.

 You will face a “high-tier” violation charge if your breath test results over .17.
 This means, if convicted, the minimum penalties are higher (6 days instead of 3 days) and special license plates are mandatory.

-A person who is not operating a vehicle may still be charged with having physical control of the vehicle while under the influence.
+A person who is not operating a vehicle still risks the charge of having physical control of the vehicle while under the influence.

 This is a non moving violation.
 In many cases, someone who is charged with OVI may have there case reduced to a Physical Control or a Reckless Operation as part of a plea bargain.